 My producing partner Mike Knowlan and I recently finished a short film called KNOCK KNOCK.
-It is a suspense/thriller about a woman who, after attending an out of town Christmas party, travels down a lonely highway road… One known for mysterious disappearances.
+It is a suspense/thriller about a woman who, after attending an out-of-town Christmas party, travels down a lonely highway road… One known for mysterious disappearances.

 Mike and I are guilty of this as well.
-Before KNOCK KNOCK, we had a number of other short film projects that we were hoping would be our next projects, but we couldn’t come up with the funding to make them happen.
+Before KNOCK KNOCK, we had several other short film projects that we hoped would be our following projects, but we couldn’t come up with the funding to make them happen.

 We decided to change our approach.
 Instead of asking what type of film we wanted to make next, we asked ourselves what type of film can we make next.
-Inspired by an article I read here on Filmmaking Stuff “Stop Making Excuses And Make Your Movie.”
+I was inspired by an article on Filmmaking Stuff that told me to “Stop Making Excuses And Make Your Movie.”

 Use The Resources You Have

-Almost immediately, images of a woman driving down a lonely road at night popped into our heads and we used that as the jumping off point for our story.
-So we were good on equipment and now we had our location figured out and a basic idea on which to write a script.
+Almost immediately, images of a woman driving down a lonely road at night popped into our heads, and we used that as the jumping-off point for our story.
+So we were good on equipment, and now we had our location and a basic idea on which to write a script.

 Making Your Next Short Film

 We shot the driving scenes using the “poor man’s process” in our friend’s garage, and because we consciously set the film at night, we didn’t have to show much, allowing us to create all the ambient sounds in post.
 It would be eerie and creepy, and more importantly, it would be something we could do without resources.

 As I mentioned, KNOCK KNOCK was made by a crew of five.
 To accomplish this, we all had to wear multiple hats.
 I was the director, camera operator, editor, and colorist.
 Mike took on the duties of DP, sound, and sound design.
 In addition to being the film star, Anne was also in charge of the slate.